The extended safe storage of plutonium takes place

 facility underwent stringent, well-documented earthquake

-of the early 1990s.
+early 1990s.

 - It